How to spend less: Minimum effective dose

 I decided to test this out myself this year.
 At first, I started with a few minutes in the sun (5-8 minutes) and then stayed in the shade for the rest of the day.
 I did this 3 times a week for two weeks before I felt comfortable upping the time I spent in the sun.
 Because I’ve never tanned before, I started noticing a difference after those first two weeks.

-Lately I’ve been doing ~ 15 minutes a day 3 times a week.
+Lately, I’ve been doing ~ 15 minutes a day 3 times a week.
 That’s not a lot of time, and if you’re paying by the minute at a tanning salon, that’s not too much money either.
 You don’t need to spend 4-8 hours/day in the sun for an entire summer just to get a tan – there’s a much lower minimum effective dose than that.

-Vitamins are an important part to living a healthy life.
+Vitamins are an important part of living a healthy life.
 While they do cost money, they can prevent you from getting sick, which saves you more money in the long run as well as improves life in general, and vitamins can help ensure you live a longer life.

 However, a lot of people needlessly spend money on vitamins that they don’t need.
 Vitamin C would be a good example.
 It is good to get Vitamin C every day.
 One pill is usually 100% of the recommended daily dose, but when people start to get sick, they start to take multiple pills.